tomasherceg/dotvvm-docs/Controls/builtin/AuthenticatedView/sample1/sample.md

 ### Sample 1: AuthenticatedView

-Property ITemplate `AuthenticatedTemplate` holds content for users that are authentificated.
+The `AuthenticatedTemplate` property defines the content for users who are authenticated.
+The `NotAuthenticatedTemplate` property defines the content for users who are not authenticated.

-You can specify content for not authenticated users in ITemplate property `NotAuthenticatedTemplate`.

-NOTE: This is done on server side so users can`t access these templates or roles in system.
+You have to specify at least one of the templates.